 Here is our range of warm and cuddly Dog Beds

-Use canine clothing options for particular dogs and situations.
 Canine clothing can help to keep your dog warm through winter, especially for small or toy dogs, dogs without long hair, and old or sick dogs.
 One of the key signs of a cold dog is shivering, just like humans.
-Dog jackets, and sweaters can be purchased for any sized dog here
+Dog jackets, and sweaters can be purchased for any sized dog Here

-Groom your dog well.
+Groom your dog with it's best interest at heart.
 Avoid trimming, shaving or cutting your dog's hair because a dog's full weight coat is his/her source of warmth during winter.
-It is important to maintain a good grooming regime through winter too, as matted hair does not insulate the dog as well.
+It is important to maintain a good grooming regime all year round as well as through winter, as matted hair does not insulate the dog as well.
 Only bathe indoors with warm water and dry your dog as quickly as possible.
 It is important to make sure your dog is completely dry before letting him/her outside.

 Guard against canine winter illnesses.
 As with humans, dogs can fall ill during the colder months especially when cold or as a result of winter conditions, with respiratory infections in damp climates being some of the principal concern.

 Keep your dog dry and warm.
 This will help to guard against respiratory infections, such as kennel cough (the human equivalent of a cold).
 If your dog does get a respiratory infection, contact your vet immediately.